dotnet/docs/docs/csharp/nullable-references.md

 var originalMessage = message;
 message = "Hello, World!";

 // No warning.
-Analysis determined "message" is not null.
+Analysis determined "message" is not-null.
 Console.WriteLine($"The length of the message is {message.Length}");

 // warning!